-We have verified in the proof of Lemma~\ref{lem:unique-R} that the function $w(x,t):= U_{\nu} - U_{\mu_t}$ ($w:= U_{\mu_t} - U_{\mu}$ for (II)) solves the obstacle problem \eqref{obstacle_1}-\eqref{obstacle_2}.
-They are in the form of the parabolic obstacle problem that has been actively studied in the literature.
-In fact, this connection between the parabolic obstacle problem and the Stefan problem has been used in \cite{DbF84} to introduce a notion of weak solution solely based on \eqref{obstacle_1} for a regularized version of $(St_1)$.
-However, even ignoring the regularization, such notion of weak solutions has its limitations due to lack of sufficient regularity of $w$-variable to track the problem back to $(St_1)$.
-We refer to \cite{C04} and \cite{LM15} for available results on regularity and singularity for solutions of \eqref{obstacle_1}.
-We point out that the low regularity of $w$ is due to the fact that $w_t$ is non-positive in our setting.
-When $w_t$ is nonnegative, which corresponds to the costs of type (II) and thus $(St_2)$, much stronger regularity results holds for the parabolic obstacle problem: see e.g. \cite{F21}.
+Such problems have been actively studied in the literature.
+In fact, this connection between the parabolic obstacle {\red problems} and the {\red supercooled} Stefan problem has been used in \cite{DbF84} to introduce a notion of weak solution solely based on \eqref{eqn:obstacle1} for a regularized version of $(St_1)$.
+However, even ignoring the regularization, {\red such a notion of weak solution} has its limitations due to lack of sufficient regularity of $w$-variable to track the problem back to $(St_1)$.
+We refer to \cite{C04} and \cite{LM15} for available results on regularity and singularity for solutions of \eqref{eqn:obstacle1}.
+We point out that the low regularity of $w$ {\red for type (I), thus $(St_1)$, is related to the fact that {\red $\partial_t w$} is nonpositive; {\red see \eqref{eqn:partial-t-w}}.} When {\red $\partial_t w$} is nonnegative, which corresponds to the costs of type (II) and thus $(St_2)$, much stronger regularity results holds for the parabolic obstacle problem: see e.g. \cite{F21}.